marcpouzet/zrun/README.md

 ZRun is an interpreter for a synchronous data-flow language which allows for mixing data-flow equations (a la Lustre) and hierarchical automata (a la Lucid Synchrone).
-The input language is a first-order subset of Zelus that is only discrete-time.
+The input language is a first-order subset of Zelus and is only discrete-time.

 The purpose of this prototype is to give a reference and executable semantics for a